A golf break to the Algarve would not be the same without sampling a course designed by legendary golfer Seve Ballesteros.

 The Algarve is the most southern province of Portugal and tourism plays a huge role, thanks in no small part to the magnificent coastline which boasts 200 kilometres of sandy beaches.

-Most visitors arrive at Faro International Airport, and from here you face a short journey by road to reach Quinta do Vale, which is close to the town of Castro Marim.
+Most visitors arrive at Faro International Airport, and from here you face a short journey by road to reach Quinta do Vale, which is close to the town of Castro Marim and Tavira.

 The course is very close to the border with Ballesteros’ native Spain, and the cities of Huelva and Sevilla are not far away.